Bliss-Box 4-Play 2.0

 If your port seems unresponsive or does not show up in the USB controller list, a bad flash or HID corruption may have occurred.
 You can repair the port by entering safe mode and re-flashing.
 To enter Safe Mode, unplug the 4-Play.
 Press and hold down the reset button on the port you wish to repair.
 Plug the 4-Play in without releasing the reset button and proceed in flashing the port.
 If you are having troubles holding down the button and have a psx or jaguar dongle you man use this trick by shoring the pins with a paper clip (French ‘Trombone’).

 The white arrow in this image indicates the port that becomes active in Single-Player Mode.
 The mode is toggled via the DIP switches on the base of the 4-Play unit as follows: Do not read the labels on the DIP’s themselves, follow the sticker.

 There is a reset/upgrade button beside each port on the 4-Play.
 During normal use it works as a reset button, forcing the unit to re-detect the connected controller.
 If you hold it down, however, it tells its 4-Play port to go into upgrade mode.
 When you release it, it will go back to normal operation.
 To upgrade firmware, you must first hold down the reset/upgrade button.
 The first time you do this, your system will indicate, “BLISS-UPDATOR hardware found.”
 Make sure to let the driver installation finish before letting go of the button.
-For upgrades, you can use the API tool available in the Download Section or open HIDBootFlash v.1.0, found here.
+For upgrades, you can use the API tool or the older HIDBootFlash v.1.0, both found in the Download Section.
 To flash the device with the flash tool follow the steps below.